-Year Two: Profile update, Progress report, refinement of schoolwide action plan
+Year Two: Profile update, progress report, refinement of schoolwide action plan

-Year Three: Profile update, mid-cycle progress report (potential one- or two-day of schoolwide action plan
+Year Three: Profile update, mid-cycle progress report (potential one- or two-day refinement of schoolwide action plan

-Year Four: Profile update, progress report, refinement of schoolwide action plan full self-study visit, including further revision of schoolwide action plan after the review of visiting committee report
+Year Four: Profile update, progress report, refinement of schoolwide action plan plan; full self-study visit, including further revision of schoolwide action plan after the review of visiting committee report.

-Year Five: Review of all profile data, progress report, self-study process, refinement
+Year Five: Review of all profile data, progress report, self-study process,

-Year Six: Completion of self-study, including refinement of schoolwide action plan;
+Year Six: Completion of self-study, including refinement of schoolwide action

-Accreditation Principles
+Guiding Principles

-The ACS WASC accreditation principles, embedded within the Focus on Learning (FOL) process and reflected in the ACS WASC Accreditation Cycle of Quality, enable a school to demonstrate:
+The ACS WASC accreditation principles are embedded within the Focus on Learning (FOL) process and reflected in the ACS WASC Accreditation Cycle of Quality.
+These guiding principles enable a school to demonstrate:

-- 1. Accomplishment of its vision, mission, and schoolwide learner outcomes - 2.
-High achievement of all students in relation to schoolwide learner outcomes and academic standards - 3.
-Use of multiple ways to analyze data about student achievement, including student and staff perceptions/interviews, examining student work, and observing students engaged in learning - 4.
-Evaluation of the program effectiveness in relation to 1) impact on student learning based on schoolwide learner outcomes, critical learner needs, and academic standards; and 2) meeting an acceptable level of quality in accordance with the ACS WASC criteria - 5.
-Alignment of prioritized findings to a schoolwide action plan focusing on student achievement - 6.
-Ongoing improvement/accountability - 7.
-Total involvement and collaboration of all stakeholders.
+- Total involvement and collaboration of all stakeholders - A culture that nurtures and supports the well-being of all students - Accomplishment of its vision, mission, and schoolwide learner outcomes - High achievement of all students in relation to district goals, schoolwide learner outcomes and academic standards - Use of multiple ways to analyze data about student achievement, including student and staff perceptions/interviews, examining student work, and observing students engaged in learning - Evaluation of the program effectiveness in relation to 1) impact on student learning based on schoolwide learner outcomes, critical student learning needs, and academic standards; and 2) meeting an acceptable level of quality in accordance with the ACS WASC criteria - Alignment of prioritized findings to a schoolwide action plan focusing on student achievement - Ongoing improvement/accountability.

-Importance of School's Vision, Mission, and Schoolwide Learner Outcomes
+Importance of School's Vision, Mission, and Schoolwide Learner Outcomes aligned with Global Competencies